zxkevinxz/ai-hero/examples/vercel-ai-sdk/13-describe-images-from-url/readme.md

 console.log(result);
 ```

 When we run this, it's going to pass the url to the lm.
-The L L M will then download the image and have a look at it.
+The LLM will then download the image and have a look at it.
 And then we get back our description.

 This is just a really great way to take a shortcut when you're working with images hosted on the web.